rotki/rotki/docs/api.rst

    :reqjson bool ascending: Optional.
 False by default.
 Defines the order by which results are returned depending on the chosen order by attribute.
    :reqjson int from_timestamp: The timestamp from which to query.
 Can be missing in which case we query from 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Can be missing in which case we query until now.
-   :reqjson string location: A valid location name has to be provided.
-If missing location filtering does not happen.
    :reqjson bool only_cache: Optional.If this is true then the equivalent exchange/location is not queried, but only what is already in the DB is returned.

-   .. _trades_schema_section:

    **Example Response**: